maxmerc/SnakeGame/README.md

 ## Implementation

-### Provide an overview of each of the classes in your code, and what their
-  function is in the overall game.
+### Provide an overview of each of the classes in your code, and what each class' function is in the overall game.

 - runSnake - This class implements runnable and is used to run the game.
 It sets up the JFrame and instantiates and initializes the SnakeGameCourt that will control the state of the game